Indexing file systems

 To walk a file system, the file tree must be complete.
 All scans start at the device root and walk subdirectories.
 When walking a file system, deleted files within a scope are detected.
 When entering a directory, Index checks the Index database to determine if the directory is listed.
 If the configured time has elapsed, Index compares the content in the database with what is presently detected on the filesystem.
 If it is time to enumerate, scope membership of the directory is determined.
 If no scopes include a particular directory, the walk stops.

 If the scope membership specifies to open the file, the file modification time and last digested time values are compared with the database.
-If sufficient time has passed, or the mtime differs, the digested work is performed and changes stored in the database.
+If sufficient time has passed, or the mtime (modified time) differs, the digested work is performed and changes stored in the database.

 To exclude files from indexing in Threat Response, see Create indexing exclusions.